AmyShafer/Dolemite-Productions-Directory/README.md

 Inquirer's a trip but it don't havta trip a sista up!
 This link was very helpful for getting the directory's prompts in order!
 [![Inquirer.js](https://img.shields.io/badge/npm%20package-Inquirer-blueviolet)](https://www.digitalocean.com/community/tutorials/nodejs-interactive-command-line-prompts)

 Here at DPD, we hadn't messed with the splice method in a while so we looked up this toy problem from ages ago.
-I tell ya, it did the trick!
+Man, it did the trick!
 [![Splice](https://img.shields.io/badge/splice-method-d701a3)](https://replit.com/@dumbledoresamy/practice-with-splice#index.js)

 ## Future Improvements

-In the future, DPD would like to organize their code so it's easier to follow.
-We did our best but things gotta little crazy, you know what I'm sayin'?!
+In the future, DPD would like to organize our code so it's easier to follow.
+We did our best but things gotta little crazy, you know what we sayin'?!

-Also, DPD would like to make is so the databases remain organized alphabetically, regardless of if the user adds or removes elements.
+Also, DPD would like to it make is so the databases remain organized alphabetically, regardless of if the user adds or removes elements.

 ---